Who We Are

 - Families then communicate directly with the provider and arrange the needed services.

-- If required, we offer need-based financial aid to subsidize the out-of-pocket cost to the family.
+- We offer need-based financial aid to subsidize the out-of-pocket cost to the family.

 - Throughout a family’s enrollment, we provide check-ins, consultations, and school-based advocacy.